High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Introduction

 \section{Introduction}

-Change-point detection has been a classical and well-established problem in statistics and econometrics, aiming to detect the lack of homogeneity in a sequence of time-ordered observations.
-It finds abundance of applications in a wide variety of fields, for example, bioinformatics (Picard et al., 2005; Curtis et al., 2012), neuroscience (Park et al., 2015), digital speech processing (Rabiner and Sch{\"a}fer, 2007), social network analysis (McCulloh, 2009), and so on.
-We refer the reader to Aue and Horv{\'a}th\,(2013) and Jandhyala et al.\,(2013) for some recent reviews on this topic.
-An important problem in the detection of structural breaks in multivariate data is the detection of changes in the mean vector.
-The mean change problem has been extensively studied when the dimension is low and fixed.
-In the big data era, high-dimensional data are now frequently encountered in many scientific areas.
-Among recent works that tackle detection of mean change for high-dimensional data, we refer to Enikeeva and Harchaoui\,(2013), Jirak\,(2015), Cho and Fryzlewicz\,(2015), Wang and Samworth\,(2018) and Wang et al.\,(2019) (only to mention a few).
-For some recent works in detecting changes in the covariance structure in a sequence of high-dimensional observations, we mention Avanesov and Buzun\,(2018) and Dette et al.\,(2020), among others.
+Change-point detection is a well-established and active area of research in statistics that aims to identify a lack of homogeneity in a sequence of time-ordered observations.
+It finds an abundance of applications in a wide variety of fields, including bioinformatics \citep{picard, curtis}, neuroscience \citep{park}, digital speech processing \citep{rabiner}, and social network analysis \citep{mcculloh}.
+We refer the readers to \cite{aue}, \cite{jan}, and \cite{T2020} for some recent reviews on this topic.
+A critical and fundamental problem in detecting structural breaks in multivariate data is the detection of changes in the mean vector.
+The mean change problem has been extensively studied when the dimension is low compared to the sample size.
+However, high-dimensional data is frequently encountered in many scientific areas in the big data era.
+Recent works that tackle the detection of mean change for high-dimensional data include \cite{enik}, \cite{jirak}, \cite{CF}, \cite{WS}, \cite{yu2021}, \cite{zhang2022}, \cite{WVS} and \cite{wangfeng2023}.
+Detecting changes in the covariance structure in a sequence of high-dimensional observations is also an important problem.
+Recent works in this area include \cite{avanesov}, \cite{dette}, \cite{wang2021optimal}, \cite{kaul2023inference}, \cite{li2023online}, and \cite{ryan2023detecting}, among others.